DanielJomphe/asterisk-box/README.md

 DON'T deploy this to production.

+All sorts of (non-)catchy sentences like that.

 ## Contributing
-At present time, maintain your own fork.
+At present time, maintain your own fork...!

 I might later open up to Wiki updates, Issues, and Pull Requests.
 Expect to have to sign a CA.